DanCA-3/ai-governance-grants-repo/ATTRIBUTION.md

 - Note: Do **not** use Open Philanthropy's logo or trademarks without permission.
 - This project is **not affiliated** with Open Philanthropy.

-Edits, cleaning, analysis code, and documentation in this repository are © 2025 Your Name.
+Edits, cleaning, analysis code, and documentation in this repository are © 2025 Daniel Cruse.
 See `LICENSE` (code) and `LICENSE-DATA` (data) for details.